aaronpeikert/workshop-reproducible-research/03presentation-exercise.md

 * we make a explorative data analysis via graphs
 * everyone contribute and we work as a group

+## Variables

+* title - title of the movie.
+* year - Year of release.
+* budget - Total budget (if known) in US dollars
+* length - Length in minutes.
+* rating - Average IMDB user rating.
+* votes - Number of IMDB users who rated this movie.
+* r1-10 - Multiplying by ten gives percentile (to nearest 10%) of users who rated this movie a 1.
+* mpaa - MPAA rating.

 ## Steps

 1. Creating a Project